cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-04-22-the-dynamic-features-of-java.md

 ---
 layout: post
 title: The Dynamics Features of Java
-subtitle: A long-standing issue for static analyzers
+subtitle: A long-standing challenge for static analyzers
 tags: programming
 description: The existence of dynamic features built in the language allows Java developers to transform their program executions at runtime dynamically.
 However, these features in most Java programs are a fundamental problem for static analysis tools that rely on precise call-graph construction.
 Notably, the GraalVM compiler relies on points-to analysis to perform AOT compilation.
 This blog post covers the main dynamic features of Java and the reasons why they are still a long-standing issue for researchers and practitioners in program analysis.
 keywords: